fedspendingtransparency/usaspending-api/data_reformatting.md

 ## Federal Accounts

-**Data Source:** DATA Broker
+**Data Source:** Data Broker
 **Code:** `accounts/models.py`

-Agencies submit financial information to the DATA Broker by Treasury Account Symbol (TAS).
+Agencies submit financial information to Data Broker by Treasury Account Symbol (TAS).
 In addition to displaying financial data for each individual TAS, USAspending groups financial data by federal account.
 Each federal account contains multiple individual TAS.

 To create federal account records, we use a unique combination of TAS agency identifier (AID) and main account code.
 The title that we assign to each federal account is the title of its child TAS with the most recent ending period of availability.

 ## Annual and Quarterly Balances

-**Data Source:** DATA Broker
+**Data Source:** Data Broker
 **Code:** `accounts/models.py` and `financial_activities/models.py`

-Agencies submit financial data to the data broker on a quarterly basis.
+Agencies submit financial data to data broker on a quarterly basis.
 These numbers (total outlays, for example) are cumulative for the fiscal year of the submission.
 In other words, quarter three numbers represent all financial activity for quarters one, two, and three.

 All annual financial data displayed on USAspending represents the latest set of numbers reported for the fiscal year.
 Tables and charts that show quarterly data represent activity during that period only.
 We derive quarterly numbers during the submission load process by taking the submission's numbers and subtracting the totals from the most recent previous submission in the same fiscal year.